ollyc2015/react-simple-example/README.md

 * Error boundaries
 * Class to handle state

-I have also saved a [`hooks` branch](https://github.com/ollyc2015/react-simple-example) that uses the original way to handle state before `hooks` were introduced.
-This is good to know if you're not too interested in strict React, since `hooks` are a React only feature, where as classes are used in JavaScript too.
+I have also saved a [`hooks` branch](https://github.com/ollyc2015/react-simple-example) that uses a new way to handle state.
+This is good to know if you're interested in strict React, since `hooks` are a React only feature, where as classes are used in JavaScript too.

 Once you have cloned or forked the project, you can run the project by doing the following: